Vignesh-I-PV/Test-RLH-Design-Central/context.md

 objects through the commit step, mirroring what `genDcRows`/`computeHypotheticalPlan` do) before Mode 2's "live example of the feedback flow" goal is fully real end-to-end.

+## UPDATE 2026-07-24 — Six parity fixes ported from the main prototype

+Following a systematic diff against the main prototype repo (`V2.0-RLH-Design-Central`), six confirmed gaps were fixed to bring this fork back in line with production behaviour.
+Goal, per this session: the UAT should show users what they'll actually see in production.

+1. **Screen-jump bug** (Planner + Ops Lead) — `curId`'s "is my open plan still valid" check now tests membership against the full plan set (`plans`/`assigned`), not the tab-filtered list (`listPlans`/`filteredAssigned`).
+Previously, an action that moved a plan to a different status tab (Submit/Acknowledge/Finalise) would silently bounce the user to an unrelated plan instead of keeping their detail view open.
+2. **Touch-point auto-reorder tie-break was direction-blind** — `computeHypotheticalPlan`'s
+   route sort now distinguishes moving a DC to an *earlier* position (insert-before, correct as-was) from a *later* one (needs insert-after — only residents at-and-before the target shift back by one, the mover lands cleanly on the target slot).
+Needed a new `originalTp` field on the flattened DC record to detect direction.
+3. **Planner's Ops Alignment rail now has 4 stages**, not 3 — `Acknowledged` split out of `Feedback Received` into its own tab (`FILTERS`/`fmap`/`PSEG`/`segCount` simplified to a direct 1:1 status mapping now that there's no more dual-matching).
+Matches the Ops Lead rail, which already had 4.
+4. **Mandatory + reset Touch Point when moving a DC into a new/not-yet-committed route** — `setNcDcRouteCode` now clears and requires TP whenever the target route code isn't yet a real row in `plan.rows` (a fresh split, or an already-pending split another DC proposed).
+5. **Finalise confirmation is now a full-screen tabbed preview** (Plan Details / Route View), replacing the old modal.
+Building this surfaced a real, more consequential bug underneath: the commit step (`confirmFin`) and this new preview both used to flatten a route's DCs down to bare code strings (`dcCodes: dcs.map(x => x.code)`), discarding real ingested lat/lng/volume/distance — meaning a single Ops Feedback + Finalise cycle on an ingested plan would silently replace its real data with fabricated synthetic geometry.
+Fixed at the
+   source: `computeHypotheticalPlan`'s route object now also returns `dcRecords` (the full real per-DC records) and each DC gets a `resolvedLeg` (the actual distance used, ground truth or calculated) attached during the leg-sum loop.
+Both the preview and `confirmFin` now use `dcRecords` directly. `genDcRows` was updated to read either shape (`dist` from a freshly-ingested row, `resolvedLeg` from a post-Finalise committed row) and to respect each DC's own `isReal` flag rather than assuming every object-shaped DC is real — a legacy synthetic plan's DCs are *also* object-shaped after Finalise now (confirmFin commits `dcRecords` for every plan, not just ingested ones) and must keep using the ×55 legacy haversine, not the real formula. `returnLeg` is now carried forward through the commit too, so a re-computed Finalised plan keeps using the exact real return leg rather than a haversine approximation.
+Verified end-to-end against the real sample: ingest → push → finalise → re-read all show the identical, correct real distance with zero errors/warnings.
+6. **Unified L4 structure** (Plan Inputs → Plan Outputs → Validation Flags → Plan Details,
+   each its own titled section) applied to Design Review, Ops Alignment Planner, and Ops Alignment Ops Lead.
+Design Review needed a real restructure: the old nested "Detail View (DC × Route) / Route View" inner toggle (buried one level inside a "Plan Detail" tab) is now flattened — the flat DC × Route table shows directly under the outer "Plan Details" tab, Route View's pivot table directly under its own tab, no inner toggle.
+   Ops Alignment Planner and Ops Lead turned out to already have all the same data computed (`inputNodes`/`inputVehArr`/`hasPlanFlags`/etc.) and — for the Planner side specifically — an inline distance-variance banner that's actually *more* advanced than main's (main's is read-only text; this fork's has working per-entry Accept-anyway/Revert-to-calculated buttons, `hasDistanceVariance`/`distanceVarianceEntries`).
+The only real gap there was section *ordering*: lifecycle status banners (Pushed/Acknowledged/Finalised messaging) moved to right after the sticky header (matching main), and the outer Plan Details/Route View tab strip moved to after Validation Flags with its own titled section header (also matching main) — previously the tabs sat at the very top, before Plan Inputs.
+Tab label renamed 'Plan Detail'/'Details' → 'Plan Details' everywhere for consistency.

+Also confirmed, not fixed (deliberately out of scope, pre-existing in main too, not something this fork regressed): `aSel.hwLabel`/`oSel.hwLabel` are referenced in JSX on the Ops Alignment "Historical weight" line but never actually assigned in either repo's object builders — a pre-existing minor bug in both, unrelated to this session's work.

 **Mode 1 (Design Input ingestion) — not built this session.** `validateVolCsv()` (Volume tab, LMSC/LMDC Landing types) and `uploadNodeChanges()` (Nodes tab) are both still cosmetic stubs exactly as this file previously described — real parsing/validation for these was explicitly